dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1704: Sustainable land practices must be promoted.
+### T1704: Policies should promote community trusts and sustainability.

 |Support|
 |---|